 Impacts on special-status wildlife from construction of Alternatives 1 or 3, including temporary and permanent losses of habitat from construction, inundation, and habitat conversion, as well as disturbance, injury, or mortality of individuals from noise, vibration, habitat destruction, contamination of aquatic habitat, and vehicle strikes (described in Impact WILD-1), would incrementally contribute to cumulatively considerable impacts on special-status wildlife within the cumulative impact analysis area.
 Implementation of BMPs and Mitigation Measures WILD-1.1 through WILD-1.8, WILD-1.10 through WILD-1.26, and WILD-1.28 through WILD-1.35 (described in Chapter 10) would avoid, minimize, or mitigate direct and indirect impacts on special-status wildlife, thereby reducing the incremental contribution of Alternatives 1 and 3 to cumulatively considerable impacts on special-status wildlife and their habitats.
 Even with implementation of mitigation measures, there would be a substantial net loss of some habitats (e.g., grassland that provides foraging and breeding habitat for many special-status species) and possible reductions in populations of special-status wildlife.
 For example, as described in Chapter 10, construction would result in significant and unavoidable impacts on golden eagles and on the movement of a native resident or migratory wildlife species, including through established movement corridors.
-Therefore, construction of Alternative 1 or 3 would cause an incremental impact that would be significant when added to the impacts on special-status wildlife from other past, present, and reasonably foreseeable future actions.
+Therefore, construction of Alternative 1 or 3 would cause an incremental impact that would be significant when added to the impacts on special-status wildlife because of the net loss of habitats and potential reductions in special-status wildlife from other past, present, and reasonably foreseeable future actions.